Edited by Matthew Buchanan, MD

 Examination will usually reveal swelling and tenderness around the Achilles tendon.
 The physician may detect swollen, inflamed tissue lining the Achilles.
 If there has been any kind of an associated injury, it is important to ensure that the tendon is intact and that the problem is not in fact an Achilles tendon rupture.
 This is done by performing the “Thompson Test”, whereby the patient lies face down with their feet hanging off the end of the bed.
 The calf muscle is then squeezed and the foot should move if the Achilles is intact.

 X-rays will usually be negative for non-insertional Achilles tendonitis, unless there is calcification of the Achilles tendon, which is relatively rare except in older patients.
-However, for insertional Achilles tendinitis, a calcaneal spur can be seen in an x ray.
+However, for insertional Achilles tendonitis, a calcaneal spur can be seen in an x ray.
 An MRI can give a detailed view of the soft tissue but may not be indicated for an initial assessment of Achilles tendonitis, unless the physician is attempting to answer a specific question (i.e. tendon rupture).
 An ultrasound can also be used as it is more readily available and less expensive than an MRI.

 Most patients with Achilles tendonitis can be treated effectively with non-operative treatment.
 This usually involves a period to let the symptoms settle, followed by a gradual return to normal activities.
 The elements of non-operative treatment may include: